fhildeb/lukso-node-guide/docs/guides/system-setup/disk-volumes.md

 :::tip

-If you are uncertain about storage, logical disk management, volume groups, or physical extents, please have a look at the [Disk Management](/docs/theory/node-operation/disk-management.md) page in the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section to ensure you have the fundamental knowledge.
+If you are uncertain about storage or logical volumes, further information can be found on the [**Disk Management**](/docs/theory/node-operation/disk-management.md) page within the 🧠 [**Theory**](/docs/theory/preparations/node-specifications.md) section to ensure you have the fundamental knowledge.

 :::